 Predictive data uses what happened with your business in the past to make fact-based predictions.
 It can also weave in information from similar companies for a more well-rounded picture.

 Whether your 2018 budget will be bigger or leaner than before, predictive technology helps you make the most of every penny.
 At present, unemployment is low, and the economy is still growing.
 That's both good and bad for HR.

 - Pros: a better economy is good for business.
 New jobs open up.
 You might even have a better budget than last year.

 - Cons: top talent is harder to find.
 The harder they are to find, the more of your time and budget are allocated toward sourcing and hiring.

 With predictive data, you can maximize your ad spend and budget in all directions.
 Categorize jobs into those that are more or less challenging to fill.
-Then direct more of your budget toward jobs that need it while using a more conservative amount toward easy-to-fill jobs.
-That’s what you’d have always done if you could see in advance which was which.
+Then direct more of your budget toward jobs that need it while using a more conservative amount toward easy-to-fill positions.
+That's what you'd have always done if you could see in advance which was which.
 Predictive data tells you which actions will perform better without all of the experimentation.

-Just because you have GPS doesn’t mean you know the best possible route to get from here to there.
-What’s best is relative.
-Every business is different and so are every business’s hiring needs.
-If you trust your current technology too much, you could easily work with a blind spot that prevents you from firing on all cylinders.
+Just because you have GPS doesn't mean you know the best possible route to get from here to there.
+What's best is relative.
+Every business is different and so are every business's hiring needs.
+If you trust your current technology too much, you could quickly work with a blind spot that prevents you from firing on all cylinders.